gravitational/gravity/docs/6.x/testplan.md

   For HTTP Cerifticate and for Account, please use Cluster steps to verify this functionality.

 ### Installer
-  Create a cluster image which requires EUAL, a valid License, and has Bandwagon step.
+  Create a cluster image which requires EULA, a valid License, and has Bandwagon step.
   Start an installer.

 #### EULA